Ice Rink Indoor Air Quality

 Nitrogen Dioxide (NO2) 0.3ppm

-- When air samples exceed the action levels of CO and/or (NO2) above, follow the steps outlined in the Minnesota Department of Health - Indoor Ice Arena Corrective Action Flow Chart (Found in links below)
+- When air samples exceed the action levels of CO and/or (NO2) above, follow the steps outlined in the Minnesota Department of Health - Indoor Ice Arena Corrective Action Flow Chart (Found Here)

 - Facility staff trained on the facility's written indoor air quality policy and proper operation of air sampling equipment.